St. Mary's General Hospital Foundation

 Photo: Cayley Black Photography

-Inside, paramedics worked on 37-year-old Nikki, trying hard to keep her alive before St. Mary’s cardiac specialists could take over.
+Inside, paramedics worked diligently on 37-year-old Nikki, trying hard to keep her alive before St. Mary’s cardiac specialists could take over.

 Nikki, a new mom to then four-month-old baby Mitchell, had experienced spontaneous coronary artery dissection, more commonly referred to as a SCAD heart attack.